Rintatolimod: History

 In Belgium, rintatolimod has been available for use since the drug's trial beginning in May 1996.
-It has also been available under Canada's Emergency Drug Release Program for both CFS and HIV treatment since 1996, with marketing rights controlled by Biovail Corporation International.
+It has also been available under Canada's Special Access Program for both CFS and HIV treatment since 1996, with marketing rights controlled by Biovail Corporation International.
 An agreement between the Spanish company Esteve and Hemispherx in 2002 gave Esteve the rights to perform clinical trials at their own cost in Spain, Portugal, and Andorra.
 Bioclones (PTY) Ltd, a UK based company, was granted the exclusive marketing rights to rintatolimod in the United Kingdom, Ireland, and several countries in the Southern Hemisphere.
 The marketing agreement with Bioclones was terminated in 2005.

 Over its developmental history, rintatolimod has received various designations, including "orphan drug product" and "emergency compassionate cost recovery sales authorization", both from the FDA, and "promising" clinical outcome recognition based on the evaluation of certain summary clinical reports (AHRQ, Agency Health Research Quality).